Free Nights Included

 Then there are the beaches.
 Along the Atlantic Seaboard, powder-white shores attract sun worshippers and people-watchers in droves, while the warmer Indian Ocean waters of False Bay are the preferred choice for families, surfers and swimmers.

-Naturally, Table Mountain takes centre stage, flanked by Lion’s Head and Devil’s Peak.
+Naturally, Table Mountain takes center stage, flanked by Lion’s Head and Devil’s Peak.
 You can’t come to Cape Town without visiting the summit of this flat-topped icon, whether by cable car or following one of the many hiking trails.
+Cape Town also has its very own wine route – the Constantia Wine Route in the heart of the city.
+The oldest wine farm on this wine route, Groot Constantia, was built in 1685.

 The Western Cape enjoys a Mediterranean climate.
-Most visitors holiday in Cape Town during the warm and dry summer months, with December to April a particularly busy season for travel.
-Winter, especially during July and August, is cold and wet.
+Most visitors vacation in Cape Town during the warm and dry summer months, with December to April a particularly busy season for travel.
+Winter, especially during July and August, is partial to being cold and wet.
+However, there are still plenty of activities to do in Cape Town during these cooler months.

 With a year-round sunny climate, you can enjoy a Kruger safari any time of the year.
 Popular activities include guided game drives and bush walks.
 No matter how you choose to experience the Kruger, it’s a destination you’ll want to return to again and again.